Expatria-Technologies/Flexi-HAL/README.md

 13) Additional auxilliary inputs and relay driver outputs.
 14) All machine facing IO is galvanically isolated from the MCU and user interfaces.
 15) Easy reliable USB-C connection to a PC
+16) Websockets or Telnet communication options with uFlexiNET module.
+17) SD card G-Code streaming and macro/subroutine storage (including looping and conditional execution) with uFelxiNET module.

 Optimized GRBLHAL driver is located here:
 https://github.com/Expatria-Technologies/STM32F4xx/releases